 Wider mixes tend to have the most important elements mono and focused on the center so that stereo sounds can appear by contrast much wider and more defined.

-In fact many mixing engineers try to make a great mono mix first and afterwards spread some elements in the stereo panorama.
+Many mixing engineers try to make a great mono mix first and afterward spread some elements in the stereo panorama.

-Remember: if a mix sounds great in mono, it will sound even better in stereo but not viceversa most of the times.
+Remember: if a mix sounds great in mono, it will sound even better in stereo but not vice versa most of the time.

 Don't underestimate the use of mono effects like mono reverbs either: